Questions about the ITT/AV Program?

 Producers must ensure that all ITT/AV picked up from a collection site, regardless of whether it is part of the producer’s collection system, is managed (reused, refurbished, or processed) within three months of the pickup date.

-As of January 1, 2023, producers, or PROs on their behalf, can rely on ITT/AV processors listed on RPRA’s website to meet their management requirements that start in 2023.
+As of January 1, 2023, producers, or PROs on their behalf, can rely on ITT/AV processors listed on RPRA’s website to meet their management requirements.
 The list will be updated as required.
 View the list of ITT/AV processors here.

 - materials used or destined to be used by a person for the making of new products or packaging